KingTheAnalyst/Procurement-Tracking-System/README.md

 To access the live system, [click here](https://app.powerbi.com/groups/me/reports/1eb85658-5b68-4f7e-84d1-a5d0f43971aa/bc355ff8a2c0e203ae0b?experience=power-bi).
 ## Purpose

 *Enterprise Manufacturers Ltd.* needed a solution to validate the quality of goods supplied by vendors and track the consistency of material quality across multiple plants.
-The goal of this syste, is to provide concise and informed insights to the management team to optimize procurement decisions, reduce downtime, and minimize manufacturing defects.
+The goal of this system, is to provide concise and informed insights to the management team to optimize procurement decisions, reduce downtime, and minimize manufacturing defects.

 ## Objectives